When

 require that your car meet the specifications for the year of your

 engine.
 Another reason to stick with an early engine.
-Side pipes
+Side

 with catalytic converters